syncfusion-content/maui-docs/MAUI/Cartesian-Charts/PlotBand.md

 ## Plot Band in DateTime axis

-A plot band can be applied to a date-time axis by specifying [Start]() date and [Width]() values.
+A plot band can be applied to a date-time axis by specifying [Start]() date and [Size]() values.
 The start value determines the beginning of the plot band , along with the specified width and WidthType, determines the duration and appearance of the plot band on the date-time axis.

 {% tabs %}